 galaxy.yml.
 You will find that the default, if copied from

 galaxy.yml.sample, is commented out.
-The default configuration options are provided to uWSGI on the command line by
+The default configuration options are provided to Gunicorn on the command line by

 galaxy.yml, define a

-uwsgi section.
-Shown below are the options common to all deployment scenarios:
+gravity section.
+Shown below are the options common to all deployment strategies:

 Note that the performance option values given above are just examples and should be tuned per your specific needs.
 However, as given, they are a good place to start.